biganans/wawo/README.md

 ###socket
   a socket is a packet transfer, we use it to send and packets to a remote socket, and receive packets from a remote socket.
-  once a socket receives a packet from remote end, or a error occurs, then the socket as a socket event dispatcher will trigger a socket event , and then its listener would hear this socket event immediately. the listener would be a peer, or a socket proxy.
+  once a socket receives a packet from remote end, or a error occurs, then the socket as a socket event dispatcher will trigger a socket event , and then its listener should hear this socket event immediately if the event have been registered before. the listener can be a peer, or a socket proxy.

-  socket is a template class in wawo's implementation
+  socket is a template class in wawo's implementation.

-  by this way,
+  by doing so
-  you can easyly custom your own protocol implementation by inheriting Protocol_Abstract. and pass your own protocol class as template arguments to instance a new socket type.
+  you can easily custom your own protocol implementation by inheriting wawo::net::core::Protocol_Abstract. and pass your own protocol class as template argument to instantiate a new socket type.

 ###io event and socket event
-  each event would be planed on task pool and executed on threading pools concurrently.
+  each event is planed on task pool and is executed on threading pool concurrently.
-  we have io event and socket event right now.
+  currently, we have io event and socket event
   io event tells what happens on a given socket fd:

         1, fd can read